Types of Utility (6 Types of utility in Economics) | Micro Economics

 3) Service utility:

 Service utility arises when personal services are rendered by various professionals.
-For example, services of doctors, teachers, lawyers, etc.
+For example, the services of doctors, teachers, lawyers, etc.

 4) Knowledge utility: